slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

     Hanna Roberts.
 MSc.
 Candidate, Clinical Anatomy.
 Dept. of Anatomy and Cell Biology (2019).
     </p>

-The complete review letter can be accessed <a href="https://schavesr.com/teaching/Letter_Sergio.pdf"> here </a>.
+The complete review letter can be accessed in the Additional Files section [here](#sample)